CQC WE and I Statements

 6. Patterns of Abuse

 Incidents of abuse may be one off or multiple, and affect one person or more.
-Professionals and others should look beyond single incidents or individuals to identify patterns of harm, just as the clinical commissioning group (CCG), as the regulator of service quality, does when it looks at the quality of care in health and care services.
+Professionals and others should look beyond single incidents or individuals to identify patterns of harm, just as the Care Quality Commission (CQC) as the regulator of service quality, does when it looks at the quality of care in health and care services.
 Repeated instances of poor care may be an indication of more serious problems and of what we now describe as organisational abuse.
 In order to see these patterns it is important that information is recorded and appropriately shared.

 Patterns of abuse vary and include:

 - serial abuse, in which the perpetrator seeks out and ‘grooms’ individuals.
 Sexual abuse sometimes falls into this pattern as do some forms of financial abuse;

 - long term abuse, in the context of an ongoing family relationship such as domestic violence between spouses or generations or persistent psychological abuse;

 - opportunistic abuse, such as theft occurring because money or jewellery has been left lying around.

 Where the abuse is perpetrated by someone who has the authority to manage an adult’s money, the relevant body should be informed – for example, the Office of the Public Guardian for deputies or attorneys and Department for Work and Pensions (DWP) in relation to appointees.

 If anyone has concerns that a DWP appointee is acting incorrectly, they should contact the DWP immediately.
 Note that the DWP can get things done more quickly if it also has a National Insurance number in addition to a name and address.
 However, people should not delay acting because they do not know an adult’s National Insurance number.
 The important thing is to alert DWP to concerns.
 If DWP knows that the person is also known to the local authority, then it should also inform the relevant authority.